Am I Having a Miscarriage?

 In the early stages of pregnancy cells divide rapidly as the gestational sac and embryo form.
 Errors in this cell duplication are the most common cause of miscarriages.
 Unless there are repeated miscarriages, most often there is no concern about an underlying fertility problem.
 It is usually a random event that is not likely to happen again.
 It is generally NOT caused by anything you did or did not do.
 It is unlikely that it could have been prevented.

 Miscarriage is quite common—some estimates are as high as 20% of all pregnancies.
 If you have had 3 or 4 miscarriages, and want to have a successful pregnancy, you should see a gynecologist who specializes in infertility.
-We can give you some referrals.
+More information here.

 How can I know if I am having a miscarriage?